TheHolderCollective/theholdercollective.github.io/_posts/2025-01-08-Mandelbrot-Or-Mandel-Not.md

 ## First Steps

-I first started by writing some code to implement the escape time algorithm to find points which were members of the set.
-My first attempts produced plots which had the general shape of the set, but which weren't very refined which I jokingly call the _Mandel-Not_:
+I first started by writing some code to implement the [escape time algorithm](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set) to find points which were members of the set.
+My first attempts produced plots which had the general shape of the set, but which weren't very refined which I jokingly call the _Mandel-not_:

 ![Mandelbrot](/assets/posts/20250108/first-mandelbrot-plot.jpg){: width="457" height="370" }
 _One of the initial mandelbrot plots_

- 75 000 points were evaluated for the plot shown above, and 15 087 were determined to be members of the set.
+ 75 000 points were evaluated for the plot shown above, and approximately 15 000 were determined to be members of the set.
 The points were evaluated using the following constraints:

 | Description   |  Value |
 | X Range       |   2.5  |